President Trump to headline rally in Rome, local GOP says no details finalized

-"We've signed a contract with the (Republican National Committee), and their lawyers are reviewing it now," said Floyd County Commission Chair Scotty Hancock.
+“We’ve signed a contract with the (Republican National Committee), and their lawyers are reviewing it now,” Floyd County Commission Chair Scotty Hancock said Friday evening.

 The RNC would rent the airport for $3,000 a day for two days.
 Which two days were still up in the air as of Thursday afternoon.
-Plans were originally stated that set up would be Saturday and event would be Sunday, but as those plans are fluid, an event could be pushed off until Monday.
+Plans were originally stated that setup would be Saturday and the event would be Sunday, but as those plans are fluid, an event could be pushed off until Monday.

 “This is going to be a huge economy booster for our area,” Hancock said.
 “Our community is an important one and a visit by the President of the United States shows that.
 We should all get together and support this visit.”